2022 Cuban Family Code referendum: Preparations

 On 15 September 2021, the Cuban government published a draft of the new Family Code, which would legalize same-sex marriage.
 Article 61 of the draft code states that marriage is "the consensual union between two people" without reference to the sex of the parties.
 Likewise, parents are no longer defined by their sex; Articles 30 and 31 provide for same-sex adoption and explicitly grant the right of paternity to couples using assisted reproductive technology.
 The new code was well received by LGBT rights associations, although they remained cautious about the success of the changes.
 On 30 December 2021, a special commission was created to organize the referendum, headed by the diplomat Antonio Machín.

 A public consultation process began on 15 February 2022.
-Some LGBT groups criticized the decision to call a referendum on the subject.
+Some LGBTQ groups criticized the decision to call a referendum on the subject.
 The government responded that it preferred to implement the legislation with express public consent to avoid the perception of imposition by force.
-Several other countries in Latin America legalized same-sex marriage or civil unions in the same period, leading to protests from Cuba's LGBT community regarding the slow pace of change compared to nearby jurisdictions.
+Several other countries in Latin America legalized same-sex marriage or civil unions in the same period, leading to protests from Cuba's LGBTQ community regarding the slow pace of change compared to nearby jurisdictions.

-In addition to LGBT issues, the new Family Code also includes greater protection for children and adolescents, the joint responsibility of parents in their education, and strict equality in rights between men and women.
+In addition to LGBTQ issues, the new Family Code also includes greater protection for children and adolescents, the joint responsibility of parents in their education, and strict equality in rights between men and women.
 The Code also guarantees minors the right not to be the object of exclusion, violence or parental neglect.

 On 6 June 2022, version 25 of the Family Code was presented, reflecting the final results of the public consultation and including modifications to 48.73% of the articles.